February 26-28, 2015

 - Review current literature on medical management of the obese patient

 - Highlight controversial areas in the literature that commonly impact perioperative practice

-- Review evidence regarding utility of preoperative echocardiography in the preoperative setting
+- Review evidence regarding the utility of preoperative echocardiography in the preoperative setting

 - Provide an introduction to Enhanced Recovery pathways

-- Outline evidence based development of ER pathways with an example
+- Outline evidence based development of Enhanced Recovery pathways with an example

 - Outline implementation strategies for clinicians wanting to establish enhanced recovery at their home institutions

 - Review the advantages and disadvantages of the Perioperative Surgical Home

 - Illustrate how the Perioperative Surgical Home will impact the specialties currently involved in perioperative care

 Rush University is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 Rush University Medical Center designates this live activity for a maximum of 16.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.